Staying Healthy When You Sit All Day

 Written by: Kaylee Fang

 During the warmer summer months, you tend to live a more active lifestyle.
-It’s essential to maintain that healthy lifestyle as you become more sedentary returning to work or school.
+It’s essential to maintain that healthy lifestyle as you become more sedentary in the winter months or when returning to the daily grind of work or school.

 How does sitting impact the body?

-“The biggest harm of sitting is that we are no longer moving,” says Sylvia Deily, DC, Cert-MDT, from UT Health Austin’s Back and Neck Pain Center within the Musculoskeletal Institute.
+“The biggest concern associated with sitting is the lack of movement,” says Sylvia Deily, DC, Cert-MDT, a licensed chiropractor in UT Health Austin’s Back and Neck Pain Center within the Musculoskeletal Institute.

 The development of inflammation, joint pain, and other major health conditions can result from prolonged sitting.
-Whether you’re sitting at a desk or in front of a screen, listen to your body as you begin to experience discomfort, soreness, or pain in specific areas of the body.
-Find the most supportive position where your neck, back, or other parts of the body feels comfortable.
+Whether you’re sitting at a desk or in front of a screen, pay attention to your body as you begin to experience discomfort, soreness, or pain.
+Find the most supportive position where your neck, back, or other parts of the body feel comfortable.
 Frequently changing sitting positions, shifting weight throughout your body, and moving your joints and muscles can go a long way.

 To improve your posture:

-- Keep feet flat or rest them on either the floor or a footrest
+• Keep feet flat on the floor or rest them on a footrest

-- Position knees a bit lower than the hips by either perching on the chair, using a seat wedge, or tilting the seat pan on an adjustable chair
+• Position knees a bit lower than the hips by perching on the chair, using a seat wedge, or tilting the seat pan on an adjustable chair

-- Sit on “sit bones” for neutral pelvis and low back position
+• Sit on “sit bones” to maintain a neutral pelvis and low back position

-- When typing, forearms are parallel to the floor with relaxed shoulders
+• When typing, keep forearms parallel to the floor and shoulders relaxed

 “If you’re sitting on the sit bones, also known as ischial tuberosities, that puts the pelvis in a neutral position.
 This supports the spine in being neutral and upright.
-The last part to pay attention to is our tendency to poke the chin forward, draw the chin back slightly (like when you are surprised) to align the head over relaxed shoulders,” recommends Sylvia.
+When sitting, we have a tendency to poke the chin forward.
+Instead, draw the chin back slightly (similar to when you are surprised) to align the head over relaxed shoulders,” recommends Deily.

 How often should I get up and walk around?

-From a weight training perspective, you can keep dumbbells by your desk and take exercise snacks throughout the day.
+From a strength training perspective, you may choose to keep dumbbells by your desk to use when participating in exercise snacks throughout the day.

 Try 2 sets of 10 reps of the following: